Sideshow (song)

 "Sideshow" is a song recorded by American R&B soul vocal quintet Blue Magic, released in 1974.
-It was first released on the album Blue Magic and when issued as a single it sold over a million copies, going to No. 1 R&B in April 1974 and No. 8 pop in the United States in that summer.
-Billboard ranked it as the No. 19 song for 1974.
-In the Canadian Year-end chart, it was No. 77.
+It was first released on the album Blue Magic and when issued as a single it sold over a million copies, going to No.1 R&B in April 1974 and No.8 pop in the United States in that summer.
+Billboard ranked it as the No.19 song for 1974.
+In the Canadian Year-end chart, it was No.77.

 Background

 A visit into an antique museum was the inspiration to write a romance metaphor, which took about four months to finish.
 Composed by Vinnie Barrett and Bobby Eli (both collaborated on another Philly soul ballad "Love Won't Let Me Wait" by former Delfonics member Major Harris), when record producer and guitarist Norman Harris heard "Sideshow", he said that should be recorded by Blue Magic.
-Released on the album Blue Magic, it became one of pop music's most affecting ballads and sold over a million copies, going to number one R&B and number eight pop in the middle of 1974.
+Released on the album Blue Magic, it became one of pop music's most affecting ballads and sold over a million copies, going to No.1 R&B and No.8 pop in the middle of 1974.

 The song is noted for its introduction, featuring a repeat of the first 10 notes of a slow version of Julius Fucik's "Entrance of the Gladiators", while one of the band's members acts like a master of ceremonies, declaring: "Hurry!!
 Hurry!!!
 Step right up!
 See the saddest show in town for only 50 cents!"

 The follow-up song was the similarly themed "Three Ring Circus".
-Some radio edits fade the song out several seconds earlier before the repeat of the introduction in the Coda section, which also featured a repeat of the chorus, due to the length of the song.
+Some radio edits fade the song out several seconds early, ahead of the repeat of the introduction in the Coda section, which also featured a reprise of the chorus, due to the length of the song.